 Other late findings (occurring years after onset) include an antibiotic-sensitive skin lesion (acrodermatitis chronica atrophicans) and chronic central nervous system abnormalities, either polyneuropathy or a subtle encephalopathy with mood, memory, and sleep disorders.

 Some patients have symptoms such as fatigue, headache, joint and muscle aches, and cognitive problems after successful antibiotic treatment.
 These symptoms are collectively referred to as post-treatment Lyme disease syndrome (PTLDS).
-Although some patients with such subjective symptoms are assigned the diagnosis of chronic Lyme disease, there is no clear evidence that such an entity exists or that these patients have viable Borrelia remaining in their body.
+Although some patients with such subjective symptoms are assigned the diagnosis of chronic Lyme disease, there is no clear evidence that these patients have viable Borrelia remaining in their body.
+The cause of these continuing symptoms is currently unclear, and treatment with more antibiotics does not help.

 Diagnosis of Lyme Disease